Fearless Fire Company

 Section 6.
 The Board of Governors shall hold its regular meetings on the second (2nd) and last Monday of each month.

 Section 7.
-The Board of Governors shall make a detailed financial report to the Company at each monthly meeting.
+It is mandatory that The Board of Governors shall make a detailed financial report to the Company at each monthly meeting.
 This report is to be a detailed accounting of business transacted in the social rooms during the preceding month.

 Section 8.
 No member of the Board of Governors shall be employed as a full time employee of the Company.
-Full time constitutes a 40 hour week average over a 6 month period.
+Full time constitutes a forty (40) hour week averaged over a (6) six- month period.

 Section 9.
 A quorum of five (5) elected officials is required to transact all binding policies or non-budget dispersal of funds.